 This briefing explains changes to the claims, assessment and reassessment processes for personal independence payment (PIP), disability living allowance (DLA) and attendance allowance (AA) as a result of the outbreak of coronavirus disease (COVID-19).
 The briefing will be updated as further information becomes available.

-This briefing explains the normal processes, what has changed and what you should do in the following situations:
+This briefing explains the normal processes, what has changed and what you should do in the following situations.

-You can also find more information about how the law works if your award is ending soon in
+You can also find more information about how the law works if your award is ending soon in This article was written before reviews restarted, but the law described has not changed.

 If you are thinking about claiming PIP, DLA or AA